vukbgit/PHPCraft-architecture/README.md

 In any context where files contain text to be exposed, specific folders and files should be always used langauge.
 Folders should be nominated by language code (i.e. 'en' or 'en_UK').
 Language codes should follow a [convention](https://en.wikipedia.org/wiki/Language_code).

 ## Filesystem
 Folders should be organized according to vertical and horizontal logic as more convenient.
+Obviously multiple structures are possible so options must be carefully weighted.
+My current choice is:
+* scope
+  * context
+    * function
+      * application level files
+      * area folder (if necessary)
+        * subject folder (if necessary)

+, for example do not put at top level __private__ and __public__ folders but __global__ and __acme__ ones instead and fork inside them private and public code but it would be necessary to write two .htaccess files (instead of just one) to forbid access to private code.

 An example for 'Acme' application:
 * private
   * .htaccess _to prevent direct client access to contained files_
   * global